icerpc/icerpc-csharp/examples/Secure/README.md

-HelloSecure is an example application showing how to make an asynchronous invocation and wait for the reply using a secure TLS connection.
+Secure is an example application showing how to make an asynchronous invocation and wait for the reply using a secure TLS connection.

 For build instructions check the top-level [README.md](../../README.md).